egandro/kindtool-examples/docs/basics.md

 Hint: After you setup the local .kube/config files, you can use GUI tools like OpenLens <https://github.com/MuhammedKalkan/OpenLens>.

-Pitfall: After deleting the cluster on your server computer with `kindtool destroy` the config files on your clients are invalid and needs to be updated.
+Pitfalls: After deleting the cluster on your server computer with `kindtool destroy` the config files on your clients are invalid and needs to be updated.
 Restarting docker / k8s is no issue.